quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 Thomas pouted.

-“Amber, I seem to have a taste for eggs and bacon this morning...“
+“Amber, I think I would like eggs and bacon this morning...“

 “It's up to you.
-But I must warn you: you ate bacon only 5 days ago, and you've gained weight this week.
+But I must warn you: you ate bacon just 5 days ago, and you've gained weight this week.
 Eating bacon today would cost you 5 meal credits, and increase your health insurance by 2 credits per week.
 And that's not the kind of meal that will help you in your meeting with Mr. Davis.“

 “Okay, let's go with the substitute...
 Amber?“